 This is extremely smart.
 They get free and good quality content and you get a lead to target - perfect ‘give and take’.

 This brings us to the end of the growth hacks journey.
 We covered the WHAT, WHERE, HOW, and WHEN strategies to garner growth on and through social media.
-If you have a minute, and think these hacks were basic, and might not work, then I have a complementary chapter for those advance hackers!
+If you have a minute and think these hacks were basic, and might not work, then I have a complementary chapter for those advanced hackers!
 The next chapter is for them.
 We have compiled a list of strategies that use work with a combination of channels - not just social media!